Alyetama/internetarchive-youtube/docs/index.md

   - `JSONBIN_KEY`
 The value of this secret is the *MASTER KEY* token you copied from JSONbin.

+7. (optional) You can add command line options other than the defaults by creating a secret called `CLI_OPTIONS` and adding the options to the secret.
+See the [CLI: Getting Started](<#-cli-getting-started> "CLI: Getting Started") for a list of all the available options.

-7. **Run the workflow under `Actions` manually, or wait for it to run automatically every 6 hours.**
+8. **Run the workflow under `Actions` manually, or wait for it to run automatically every 6 hours.**

 That's it! 🎉